-Building L - Health and Physical Education: Contains two classrooms, First Aid room, Faculty conference room, four offices, storage and supply rooms, two boys and two girls dressing rooms, an exercise room, restrooms, a gymnasium playing area which could be used for a full basketball court and/or used for two smaller cross courts, and a stage area which doubles as a Girls Physical Activities area.
+Building L - Health and Physical Education: This building under construction, will be available for use by the Fall of 1972, contains two classrooms, First Aid room, Faculty conference room, four offices, storage and supply rooms, two boys and two girls dressing rooms, an exercise room, restrooms, a gymnasium playing area which could be used for a full basketball court and/or used for two smaller cross courts, and a stage area which doubles as a Girls Physical Activities area.
 The building is bound on the east end by the covered recreation shelter and an Olympic sized, heated, swimming pool on the west.